Ar-maan05/mcp-persist/README.md

   but every write serializes through the single `INCR` counter (see the write ceiling note below), while Postgres has much higher per-call latency but its pooled connections run many stores concurrently.
-- **Replay**: SQLite and Postgres fetch a stream's events in one indexed query, while the Redis backend issues a `zrangebyscore` followed by a single pipelined execution to fetch payloads concurrently — keeping the entire replay latency bounded to exactly two network round-trips.
+- **Replay**: SQLite and Postgres fetch a stream's events in one indexed query, while the Redis backend issues a `zrangebyscore` followed by a single pipelined execution to fetch payloads concurrently, keeping the entire replay latency bounded to exactly two network round-trips.

 ## Architecture & Guarantees